-When you want to avoid conflicts in simultaneous work/replies of several agents in the same request or you want to let other agents know that someone already took the request and was working on it, you can use Lock feature.
+If you want to avoid conflicts in simultaneous work/replies of several agents in the same request or you want to let other agents know that someone already took the request and is working on it, you can use the Lock feature.

-Sometimes while delivering customer support agents have to perform several tasks before the user's issue gets resolved and ticket changes its status to closed.
-Find in the article on how to organize a to-do list inside a certain ticket and share tasks between several agents in the team.
+Sometimes while delivering customer support, agents have to perform several tasks before the user's issue gets resolved and the ticket status changes to "closed".
+Find how to organize a to-do list inside a certain ticket and share tasks among several agents in the team.

-If you should process hundreds of similar requests every day, canned responses may help the support team by providing standard answers in two clicks.
+If you should process hundreds of similar requests every day, canned responses may help your support team by providing standard answers in just two clicks.

-Keep in mind every ticket update, new assignment, team collaboration with comments and notes could be tracked in Menu » Activity Log in the management area or on Dashboard.
+Keep in mind that every ticket update, new assignment, team collaboration with comments, and notes can be tracked in Menu » Activity Log in the management area or on the Dashboard.

 7. Import Users and Sign-In Options